civicrm/civicrm-wordpress-project/README.md

 ./mk-wp-demo-site http://civiwp.localhost civiwp /absolute/path/to/civicrm-wordpress-project/web
 ```

+(Note: The last command should be adjusted to your local system.
+It takes the form: "mk-wp-demo-site <demo-site-url> <demo-db-name> <web-root>"

-Now update the Apache/nginx configuration and create a virtual host named
+Now update the Apache/nginx configuration and create a matching virtual host (e.g.
-civiwp.localhost with a DocumentRoot (/absolute/path/to/civicrm-wordpress-project/web).
+named "civiwp.localhost" with a DocumentRoot "/absolute/path/to/civicrm-wordpress-project/web").
-Restart.
+Restart Apache/nginx.

 ## Installation: CLI Tools

-The project bundles in several useful command-tools (such as composer,
+The project bundles in several useful command-line tools (such as composer,
 drush/wp-cli, and civix).
 It will be handy to add these to your PATH:

 ```bash